 Geophysical surveys carried out by the Geological Survey of India to assess groundwater potential in Bikaner, Ganganagar and Jaisalmer districts in western Rajasthan desert areas have brought out several zones of fresh and less saline water in the form of arcuate shaped aquifers similar to several palaeochannels elsewhere in the State.
 That these subsurface palaeochannels belong to ancient rivers has been confirmed through studies37 on hydrogen, oxygen and carbon isotopes (d2H, d18O, 14C) on shallow and deep groundwater samples from these districts.
 The isotopic work has also indicated that there is no direct headwater connection or recharge to this groundwater from present day Himalayas.
 Though the antiquity of these waters and probable links to ancient rivers are thus established, the subsurface palaeochannel route beneath the desert sands obtained from hydrogeological investigations, however, differs from that derived through satellite based studies 16,35,38.

-Saraswati and the palaeodelta of the Great Rann
+Sarasvati and the palaeodelta of the Great Rann:-

 1. Chauhan D. S., Geol.
 Soc.
 India, Mem., 1999, 42, 35–45.